jinglescode/ssvep-multi-task-learning/README.md

 ## Dataset

-They dataset we used in our experiment is [HS-SSVEP](https://ieeexplore.ieee.org/document/7740878) by Yijun Wang, Xiaogang Chen, Xiaorong Gao, Shangkai Gao.
+They dataset we used in our experiment is [Benchmark dataset](https://ieeexplore.ieee.org/document/7740878) by Yijun Wang, Xiaogang Chen, Xiaorong Gao, Shangkai Gao.

 ## Paper Citation